Coverdell Education Savings Account

 man with money at the cash department window in the bank

 College is extremely expensive these days.
-Using an education savings account (ESA), sometimes called a Coverdell Education Savings Account, is a tax-advantaged strategy of saving for college that can help make today’s educational costs easier to manage.
+Using an education savings account (ESA), sometimes called a Coverdell Education Savings Account, is a tax-advantaged strategy for saving for college that can help make today’s educational costs easier to manage.

 Historically, this product has been popular with people in high tax brackets (read: wealthy folks).
 But you don’t have to be rich to benefit from an ESA.

 ESAs are a regulated investment, so you must follow certain rules.
-The money put into this type of savings account must be for a specific person (such as your son or daughter).
-And a “responsible individual” must be named on the account.
+The money put into this type of savings account must be for a specific person (such as your son or daughter), and a “responsible individual” must be named on the account.

 In order to be eligible to contribute to an ESA, your adjusted gross income for the year in question must be no more than $110,000 if you are single and $220,000 if you are married.
 You can set up an ESA for yourself.
 The maximum contribution is $2,000 per year.